Chapter VII of the United Nations Charter

-Chapter V of the United Nations Charter sets out the UN Security Council's powers to maintain peace.
+Chapter VII of the United Nations Charter sets out the UN Security Council's powers to maintain peace.
 It gives the Security Council the authority to "determine the existence of any threat to the peace, breach of the peace, or act of aggression" and to take military and nonmilitary action to "restore international peace and security.”

 Rationale

 The UN Charter's prohibition of member states of the UN attacking other UN member states is central to the purpose for which the UN was founded in the wake of the destruction of World War II: to prevent war.
 This overriding concern is also reflected in the Nuremberg Trials' concept of a crime against peace "starting or waging a war against the territorial integrity, political independence or sovereignty of a state, or in violation of international treaties or agreements" (crime against peace), which was held to be the crime that makes all war crimes possible.

 Chapter VII also gives the Military Staff Committee responsibility for strategic coordination of forces placed at the disposal of the Security Council.
 It is made up of the chiefs of staff of the five permanent members of the Council.
 Otherwise, that chapter is used when the UNSC is authorizing either a member state or a coalition of the willing to act nationally or through regional organizations to address this threat – if necessary with all necessary measures, including the use of outright force.
 The phrase ‘all necessary measures’ is to be taken literally.
 Any military action performed through land, air, and sea forces is specifically allowed (UN Charter Article 42).
 Such action could entail troop deployment, the enforcement of a no-fly-zone, even the use of aerial bombardment.